janhsimon/aem/readme.md

 ## Definitions

-- All bytes in *AEM* files are always in big-endian order.
+- All bytes in *AEM* files are always stored in big-endian order.
 - All matrices in *AEM* files are always stored in column-major order.